att-comdev/valet/havalet/README.md

 ## ha_valet.cfg

-This file contains a list of dictionaries.
+The ha_valet configuration file contains a list of dictionaries.
 List keys are logical process names.
 List values are dictionaries representing a monitored Valet-related process.

-Each **must** contain the following properties:
+Each dictionary **must** contain the following properties:

 ```
 host